 $23,661,347

-‘The Best Years of Our Lives’ is a commendable mixture of Hollywood melodrama and critical realism.
+‘The Best Years of Our Lives’ stands as a powerful blend of Hollywood melodrama and sharp, realistic insight.

 AdventureFamilyFantasy